course-details-portlet

 Students must:

-• Be able to convey subject matter about management concepts and collaboration that contributes to companies achieving their goals in an inspiring, motivating and cost-effective way.
+• Be able to convey subject matter about leadership concepts that contributes to companies achieving their goals of digital transformation in an inspiring, motivating and cost-effective way.

 Learning methods and activities